geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-19/meeting-transcript.md

 Oh, yeah, the works are doing different colors.
 Yeah, you have different colors.
 See it?

 ##### **Geohot** [[00:48:26](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2906)]
 Yeah, you can like like, I think that that's all you.
-Yeah, we should get this word for cDNA because we can lock I think that the one from is AMD is one work specialized.
+Yeah, we should get this word for CDNA because we can lock I think that the one from is AMD is one work specialized.
 I think the one from the mojo is work specialized.

 ##### **Geohot** [[00:48:47](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2927)]
-Fast jam.
-Oh, the fast jam.
+fast GEMM.
+Oh, the fast GEMM.
 I don't know.
 Honestly, I haven't heard that.

 ##### **Geohot** [[00:48:57](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2937)]
-Um, be in a don't don't try a little with with with cDNA.
+Um, be in a don't don't try a little with with with CDNA.
 But if it's like totally different.
 Yeah, I can do it real fast.
 But yeah, I want to be able to click on any uh, instruction either.
 Like we need to tie the exact to the the NQ.

 ##### **Geohot** [[00:49:25](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2965)]
 Do you think it's actually possible to do it?
 Like, accurately?
 Of course, it's all in order.
 At least RDNA three is all in order.

 ##### **Geohot** [[00:49:42](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2982)]
-So the order in which the NQ packets appear in the sqtt stream is the order in which the exact packets appear.
+So the order in which the NQ packets appear in the SQTT stream is the order in which the exact packets appear.

 ##### **Geohot** [[00:49:54](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2994)]
 Have you seen anything to think that's not true?